-Honor Roll will be determined at the end of each nine week marking period.
+Honor Roll," a student must have all A's during the nine week period.
 To be on the "All A Honor Roll," a student must have all A's during the nine week period.
-To be on the "A/B Honor Roll," a student must have all A's and B's during the nine week period.
+To be on the "A/B Honor Roll," a student must have all A's and B's during the nine-week period.

-Criteria for rank-in-class and grade point calculation at Ozark Mountain high schools are as follows:.
+Criteria for rank-in-class and grade point calculation at Ozark Mountain high schools are as follows: